 Simpler service definitions

-Now it's super simple to make my services lazy.
+Now it is super simple to make my services lazy.
 Remember the definition for my logger?

 services: